Editorial Style Guide

 An em dash (—) should be placed in text with a space before and after.
 Note: To create an em dash in Microsoft Word (on a Macintosh platform), hold down the shift and option keys, then press the hyphen (-) key.
 If your computer isn't able to produce an em dash, use a double hyphen instead.

-Use hyphen instead of en dash, which appears to be AP's practice.
+Use a hyphen instead of an en dash, which appears to be AP's practice.

 The phrase "first-year student" is preferred; however, "freshman" is still used in cases where a distinction needs to be made between a beginning college student and someone who has transferred but is in his/her first year at Purdue.
 "Freshman" also is acceptable in headlines and in phrases such as "freshman class."